FINDING AMERICA

 TO CUT CANE SENOR.

 In Guatemala soldiers were everywhere and the atmosphere was charged.
 I stopped in Solala, Panajachel, Antiqua and Guatemala City.
-A side trip to the south coast led me to Dios Mundo.
+A side trip to the south coast led to Dios Mundo.
 The blend of modern concrete, colonial adobe and Mayan mystery kept me well distracted from the surrounding political tensions.
-People warned me that I'd be killed if I continued south.
+People warned that I'd be killed if I continued south.

 PART IV